connexta/replication/distributions/docker/solr/README.md

 The replication solr docker images adds 4 cores that have a custom solr schema.
 The cores created are
-- replication_sites
+- replication_site
-- replication_configs
+- replication_config
 - replication_status
-- replication_items
+- replication_item

 The image exposes port 8983.
 ##Running